HansenHeLab/VSE/README.md

 ####Installation:
 **Step 1: Install Perl**

 You can get the Perl software from [their website](https://www.perl.org/get.html) and install.
 Version 5.14+ is required.
 Perl module Statistics::R must be installed.
-In typical linux environment, you can install by typing ```cpan Statistics::R``` in your command prompt.
+In typical linux environment, you can install by typing ```cpanm Statistics::R``` in your command prompt.
+Please see at the end of this document for more help.

-If you have issues, you can refer to [CPAN help page](http://www.cpan.org/modules/INSTALL.html) for more details.

 **Step 2: Install R**

 R is also required for calculating the statistics and generating the plots.
 You can download R at [www.r-project.org](http://www.r-project.org).
 Version 3.1.1 is preferred, the later versions may work.
 The R package ```car``` is required.
 The package will be installed automatically if not installed.
 If connection to internet is not possible, see at the end of this document for more help.

-**Step 4: Download VSE**
+**Step 3: Download VSE**

 You must download the file ``vse`` and the supporting 1000 Genome Project LD data from http://helab.uhnresearch.ca/?q=node/26.
 You can make the file ```vse``` excutable by the command ```chmod +x vse``` and move to your ```bin``` directory to make it executable from any location.